dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 To see that it's working, visit this URL in your browser: [http://localhost:3000/greeting/dbos](http://localhost:3000/greeting/dbos).
 You should get this message: `Hello, dbos!
 You have been greeted 1 times.` Each time you refresh the page, the counter should go up by one.

 Congratulations!
-You just launched your DBOS application on your local machine!
+You just launched your DBOS application locallly!

-Next, to learn how to build your own application, check out our [programming guide](./quickstart-programming.md).
+Next, to learn how to build your own apps, check out our [programming guide](./quickstart-programming.md).